megafayray/Etch-a-Sketch/README.md

 -- Limited the number for the user input to a maximum of 100 -- The size of the container is unchanged(the total number of pixels used is unchanged) --Before anything else, on button click, remove the previously created child div elements from the container element
+- Set up a hover effect so that the grid divs change colour when your mouse passes over them, leaving a pixelated trail through the grid
+-Remove "border: dashed red;" from the div attributes (I used this while testing to distinguish the individual divs from each other)

 TO DO:
-- Set up a hover effect so that the grid divs change colour when your mouse passes over them, leaving a pixelated trail through the grid *Idea: use DOM methods and event listeners.
-When x happens, change the style (background-color) to a different color